 Skip to main content

-This guide will demonstrate how to implement a self-service action that creates GitHub issues directly from Port using synced webhooks.
+This guide will demonstrate how to implement a self-service action that creates GitHub issues directly from Port using the GitHub integration.

 This functionality streamlines project management by enabling users to create issues without leaving Port.